Bishop Exchange Fourth File Rook: Development

 Traditional Fourth File Rook Instead would have closed their bishop diagonal (2.
 P-66) in order to prevent White from trading bishops at an inopportune time.

-White exchanging pawns on the eighth file is a blunder.
+White exchanging pawns on the eighth file immediately is a blunder (see below).

 Blunder: Static Rook's early rook pawn exchange

-The Static Rook's early rook pawn exchange is a blunder.
+White may opt for an immediate exchange of the eighth-file pawns, but this is a blunder, as Black can place a bishop on 77, forking the rook on 86 and the silver on 22.